 Statute of Limitations for Defective Medical Device Lawsuits in Texas

 The fact that you’ve been injured because of a medical device means that you might have the right to file a claim against the manufacturer.
 You’ll only have a limited amount of time to do that.
 In Texas, product liability lawsuits must be filed within two years of the date of injury.
 You could have additional time if you didn’t know about the injury right away.
 Contact our legal team for immediate assistance.
 We will work diligently to make sure that your claim and all case-related forms are filed on time.

 Schedule a Call With Our Houston Defective Medical Device Lawyers Today

 Are you struggling with the painful consequences of a dangerous medical device?
-Contact the Houston medical device attorneys at Brian White & Associates to find out how we might be able to help you recover a substantial monetary award.
+Contact the Houston medical device attorneys at Attorney Brian White Personal Injury Lawyers to find out how we might be able to help you recover a substantial monetary award.
 We offer a free consultation, so call now.